How do I work out my profits for universal credit?

-For example, if your assessment period runs from 10 April to 9 May you may sell stock for £250 on 30 April but do not receive payment until 5 May.
+For example, if your assessment period runs from 10 April to 9 May you may sell stock for £250 on 30 April but do not receive payment until 15 May.
 The £250 sale would be included as a receipt in your later assessment period 10 May to 9 June.

 Although you must use a cash basis, it is not the same as the cash basis which small businesses may decide to use when completing their self assessment tax returns.
 It is important that you do not follow one set of accounting rules thinking that they will be acceptable to both HM Revenue & Customs (HMRC) and DWP.

 - wholly, exclusively and necessarily for your business

 Allowable business costs are deducted in the month in which they are paid for.
 For example, if you pay £360 for your van’s annual insurance in June, then you would be allowed to include all of the £360 as a business expense within June’s accounts.
 If however you renewed your van’s insurance but paid on a monthly basis then you would only be able to include £30 per month as a business expense.